Sogakope

-Sogakofe (also known as Sogakope) is the capital of South Tongu district, a district in the Volta Region of Ghana.
+Sogakofe (also known as Sogakope) is the capital of South Tongu District, a district in the Volta Region of Ghana.
 It is home to the lower Volta Bridge which connects Sogakofe to Sokpoe.
-The town is mostly known for its river tourism and Mass bread production.
-The lower Volta Bridge is also the site for the famous Tortsogbeza, an annual festival held during Easter, which involves diving off the bridge, and is held in conjunction with the neighbouring town, Sokpoe.
-It is home to the Holy Trinity Spa, Cisneros Villa Hotel and other notable resorts including Shekinah Glory Hotel, Sogakofe Beach Resort etc. Most commuters plying the Accra to Aflao road usually stop over to buy snacks and bread.
-The town is mostly known for bread baking as well.
+The town is mostly known for its river tourism and mass bread production.
+The lower Volta Bridge is also the site of the Tortsogbeza, an annual festival held during Easter, which involves diving off the bridge, and is held in conjunction with the neighbouring town, Sokpoe.
+It is home to the Holy Trinity Spa, Cisneros Villa Hotel, and other notable resorts including Shekinah Glory Hotel, Sogakofe Beach Resort.
+The town is mostly known for bread baking.

 Sogakofe is home to the District Hospital, Sogakofe Senior High School and Comboni Technical School.
-In 2014, the West African Football Academy moved to Sogakofe as their new home grounds for the Ghana Premier League.
-Since then, they have put the town on the sporting map of the country by hosting crucial league games with top clubs such as Accra Hearts of Oak S.C. and Asante Kotoko S.C.
+In 2014, the West African Football Academy moved to Sogakofe as its new home grounds for the Ghana Premier League.
+Since then, it has hosted league games with top clubs such as Accra Hearts of Oak S.C. and Asante Kotoko S.C.